xwp/stream/contributing.md

 **Note:** In an effort to keep open issues to a manageable number, we will close any issues that do not provide enough information for us to be able to work on a solution.
 You will be encouraged to provide the necessary details, after which we will reopen the issue.

 <a name="features"></a>

-## Feature requests
+## Feature Requests

 Feature requests are very welcome!
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

 Building something great means choosing features carefully especially because it is much, much easier to add features than it is to take them away.
 Additions to Stream will be evaluated on a combination of scope (how well it fits into the project), maintenance burden and general usefulness to users.

 <a name="pull-requests"></a>

-## Pull requests
+## Pull Requests

 Good pull requests &mdash; patches, improvements, new features &mdash; are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-You can solicit feedback and opinions in an open enhancement issue, or [create a new one](https://github.com/wp-stream/stream/issues/new).
+You can solicit feedback and opinions in an open enhancement issue, or [create a new one](https://github.com/xwp/stream/issues/new).

-Please use the [git flow for pull requests](#git-flow) and follow [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/) before submitting your work.
-Adhering to these guidelines is the best way to get your work included in Stream.
+Please use the [git flow for pull requests](#git-flow) and follow [WordPress Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/) before submitting your work.

 <a name="git-flow"></a>

-#### Git Flow for pull requests
+### Git Flow for Pull Requests

-1. [Fork](http://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes:
+1. [Fork](https://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes:

    ```bash
    # Clone your fork of the repo into the current directory